Salaheddine999/Noteed/README.md

 # Noteed

-Noteed is a free minimal app that helps you write and manage your thoughts or todo lists, with the ability to access your notes from different devices.
+A versatile note-taking application that empowers users to effortlessly write and manage diverse content, while offering seamless access to their notes from various devices.

 I've used Vercel for the deployment.
 Give it a try: https://noteed-lime.vercel.app/